-STRAND 3: Identity (Statutory National Curriculum for Science) (Non-statutory sex education content)

-YEAR TERM CURRICULUM CONTENT 1 To understand that all babies, human and animal, have mothers and fathers To be able to identify, name, draw and label the main external parts of the body and say which part of the body is associated with which sense.
-Describe basic differences and similarities between class members Recognise that everyone is equal but be proud of difference.
-Know that there are similarities and difference between people, gender, appearance, abilities, families, cultural background etc 2 Notice that animals, including humans, have offspring which grow into adults.
-Identify how they have changed so far and will continue to change as they grow.
+STRAND 3 3: Identity (Statutory National Curriculum for Science) (Non-statutory sex education content) YEAR TERM CURRICULUM CONTENT 1 To understand that all babies, human and animal, have mothers and fathers To be able to identify, name, draw and label the main external parts of the body Describe basic differences and similarities between class members Recognise that everyone is equal but be proud of difference.
+Know that there are similarities and difference between people, gender, appearance, abilities, families, cultural background etc 2 Know how they have grown and changed since they were a baby (life cycle) and know that they will go on growing and changing as they become adults.
 Know that people have things in common but that every individual is unique Consider the difference between boys and girls and what a stereotype is To understand that boys and girls can do some tasks and enjoy the same things but that stories and television sometimes says that boys do this and girls do that To be able to identify what they do and don't like doing 3 To understand how they have grown and changed since they were a baby and that they will go on growing and changing as they become adults (skeleton and muscles) Understand that boys and girls can do some tasks and enjoy the same things but that stories and television sometimes says that boys do this and girls do that.
-Know that gender is just one factor of a person's identity Explain that everyone is equal no matter their identity Identify a wide range of factors that contribute to someone's identity Respect other's needs, feelings and opinion 4 To understand how they have grown and changed since they were a baby and that they will go on growing and changing as they become adults (food/digestion/teeth).
-Introduce the term puberty and define this as changing form a child to an adult.
-Identify a wide range of factors that contribute to someone's identity Explain or demonstrate ways we can value others who are similar or different from us To know that stereotypes can be racist, sexist etc To know that the media stereotypes gender To be able to recognise and challenge gender stereotypes and understand equality
+Know that gender is just one factor of a person's identity Explain that everyone is equal no matter their identity Identify a wide range of factors that contribute to someone's identity Respect other's needs, feelings and opinion 4 To understand how they have grown and changed since they were a baby and that they will go on growing and changing as they become adults (food/digestion/teeth) Identify a wide range of factors that contribute to someone's identity Explain or demonstrate ways we can value others who are similar or different from us To know that stereotypes can be racist, sexist etc To know that the media stereotypes gender To be able to recognise and challenge gender stereotypes and understand equality

-YEAR TERM CURRICULUM CONTENT 5 Describe the changes as humans develop from birth to old age Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes. about menstrual wellbeing including the key facts about the menstrual cycle.
-To know that stereotypes can be racist, sexist etc To know that equality is important in society and stereotypes can be challenged.
-Understand how media messages affect attitudes and can cause inequality of opportunity To know it is ok not to be the same as the people you see online or in the media 6 Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes. about menstrual wellbeing including the key facts about the menstrual cycle.
-To know that stereotypes can be racist, sexist etc To consider personal attitudes to gender roles and stereotyping Understand how media messages affect attitudes and can cause inequality of opportunity To know it is ok not to be the same as the people you see online or in the media Recognise how media portrayal of adolescence and modern lifestyle is overly glamorised/distorted
+YEAR TERM CURRICULUM CONTENT 5 To identify and understand some of the ways that humans develop to old age, physically and emotionally Explain what happens during periods (menstruation) and how to manage it To identify that the changes in puberty are ongoing and usually happen between the ages of 8-17 years To know that stereotypes can be racist, sexist etc To know that equality is important in society and stereotypes can be challenged.
+Understand how media messages affect attitudes and can cause inequality of opportunity To know it is ok not to be the same as the people you see online or in the media 6 To identify some of the ways that humans develop to old age, physically and emotionally Explain what happens during periods (menstruation) and how to manage it To identify that the changes in puberty are ongoing and usually happen between the ages of 8-17 years To know that stereotypes can be racist, sexist etc To consider personal attitudes to gender roles and stereotyping Understand how media messages affect attitudes and can cause inequality of opportunity To know it is ok not to be the same as the people you see online or in the media Recognise how media portrayal of adolescence and modern lifestyle is overly glamorised/distorted

-STRAND 4: Family, Friends and Relationships (Statutory National Curriculum for Science Or RSE) (Non-statutory sex education content)
+STRAND 4: Family, Friends and Relationships

+(Non-statutory sex education content)